laravel/docs/cashier-paddle.md

 If you would like to determine if a user is still within their trial period, you may use the `onTrial` method.
 This method can be useful for determining if you should display a warning to the user that they are still on their trial period:

-    if ($user->subscription('default')->onTrial()) {
+    if ($user->subscription()->onTrial()) {
         // ...
     }

-The `subscribedToPlan` method may be used to determine if the user is subscribed to a given plan based on a given Paddle plan ID.
-In this example, we will determine if the user's `default` subscription is actively subscribed to the monthly plan:
+The `subscribedToPrice` method may be used to determine if the user is subscribed to a given plan based on a given Paddle price ID.
+In this example, we will determine if the user's `default` subscription is actively subscribed to the monthly price:

-    if ($user->subscribedToPlan($monthly = 12345, 'default')) {
+    if ($user->subscribedToPrice($monthly = 'pri_123', 'default')) {
         // ...
     }

-The `recurring` method may be used to determine if the user is currently subscribed and is no longer within their trial period:
+The `recurring` method may be used to determine if the user is currently on an active subscription and is no longer within their trial period or on a grace period:

-    if ($user->subscription('default')->recurring()) {
+    if ($user->subscription()->recurring()) {
         // ...
     }

-<a name="cancelled-subscription-status"></a>
+<a name="canceled-subscription-status"></a>
-#### Cancelled Subscription Status
+#### Canceled Subscription Status

-To determine if the user was once an active subscriber but has cancelled their subscription, you may use the `cancelled` method:
+To determine if the user was once an active subscriber but has canceled their subscription, you may use the `canceled` method:

-    if ($user->subscription('default')->cancelled()) {
+    if ($user->subscription()->canceled()) {
         // ...
     }

-You may also determine if a user has cancelled their subscription, but are still on their "grace period" until the subscription fully expires.
+You may also determine if a user has canceled their subscription, but are still on their "grace period" until the subscription fully expires.
 For example, if a user cancels a subscription on March 5th that was originally scheduled to expire on March 10th, the user is on their "grace period" until March 10th.
 Note that the `subscribed` method still returns `true` during this time:

-    if ($user->subscription('default')->onGracePeriod()) {
-        // ...
-    }

-To determine if the user has cancelled their subscription and is no longer within their "grace period", you may use the `ended` method:

-    if ($user->subscription('default')->ended()) {
+    if ($user->subscription()->onGracePeriod()) {
         // ...
     }